Hot Dog (song): Charts

+Weekly charts

 Shakin' Stevens version

 Welsh rock and roll singer Shakin' Stevens released a cover of the song in January 1980 as the only single from his album Take One!.
 It became his first UK hit, peaking at number 24 on the Singles Chart.

 Release

 Despite being release at the beginning of January, the single did not enter the UK Singles Chart until the second week of February.
 It stayed in the charts for nine weeks, reaching its peak on the third week of March.
 The success of the single led Take One! to enter the Album Charts and peak at number 62.

 The B-side "Apron Strings" is a cover of the song written by George David Weiss and Aaron Schroeder, first released by David Hess in 1959 under the name Billy the Kid.
 However, the B-side of the single released in New Zealand was a cover of Smiley Lewis' "Shame, Shame, Shame", written by Kenyon Hopkins and Ruby Fisher (the record miscredits the song to Bob Geddins and Jimmy McCracklin who wrote a different song of same name).